sds1979v/miniSProg/README.md

-miniSProg
+miniSProg Rev 1.1 (Windows version)
 =========

-GUI programmer for miniSpartan6+ development board
+GUI programmer for miniSpartan6+ and miniSpartan3+ development boards

-The application uses xc3sprog to function, so you need to have a working copy of that application first, check xc3sprog website to learn how http://xc3sprog.sourceforge.net/
+The application uses xc3sprog to function, a working Windows copy of that application is included
+(check xc3sprog website to learn how it works) http://xc3sprog.sourceforge.net/

 ---------
 # How to run/compile this project?

-This project is developed using Qt Creator, and should work with Qt4 and above (tested with both Qt4 and Qt5 on Linux and Windows).
-Simply open the project from Qt Creator and make sure you have Qt installed then click on Build then Run (or Run directly and will build it for you if it need to).
+It's already compiled for Windows!

 ---------